 This is a huge help throughout the game!

-If a barrier is broken in the beginning, it will remain broken even after a goal is scored and everyone respawns.
+If a barrier is broken at the beginning, it will remain broken even after a goal is scored and everyone respawns.
 Especially in the first map released, Backyard Bowl, where a long fence covers nearly the map’s entire width is right in front of the goal, this is essential.

 Generally you want to use a brawler like El Primo or Piper to break it, because their super doesn’t help too much elsewhere.

-If people are hiding behind a wall, then definitely use brawlers like Dynamike and Brock to break it while dealing some damage too.
+If people are hiding behind a wall, then definitely use brawlers like Shelly, Dynamike and Brock to break it while dealing some damage too.

 NEVER break a barrier on your side – even if you are trying to take someone out.